Hannah Nathans

-Hannah Nathans (born 1944) is an author and spiritual counselor.
-She is currently working as rabbi of the Open Jewish Congregation Klal Israel in Delft, and is leading HaMakor for the Centre for Jewish Spirituality.
+Hannah Nathans (born 1944) is an author and the rabbi of the Open Jewish Congregation Klal Israel in Delft.

 Life

-Hannah Nathans was born in 1944 in Amsterdam, Netherlands.
+Nathans was born in 1944 in Amsterdam, Netherlands.
 Hannah is of Jewish Patrilineal descent.

-Hannah Nathans worked for the Dutch government as a policymaker, trainer, and consultant from 1970 to 1985.
+Nathans worked for the Dutch government as a policymaker, trainer, and consultant from 1970 to 1985.
 In 1989, after several years working as a senior consultant in a training and consulting firm, she started her own business, named Nathan's Consultancy.
 She was one of the first to introduce the Enneagram in the Netherlands and would later write a book on the subject.

 In 2005, Nathans completed training as a Jewish Spiritual Director at Lev Shomea, Institute for Jewish Spiritual Direction.
 In 2007, Nathan's Consultancy became part of Rijnconsult, and Nathans founded HaMakor, Centre for Jewish Spirituality.
 Nathans earned a masters in Hebrew language and culture at the University of Amsterdam.
-She studied to become a rabbi with Aleph Alliance for Jewish Renewal, a neo-hasidic movement founded by the late Rabbi Zalman Schachter-Shalomi, where she received her Semikha in January 2014.
+She studied to become a rabbi with Aleph Alliance for Jewish Renewal, a neo-hasidic movement founded by Rabbi Zalman Schachter-Shalomi, where she received her Semikha in January 2014.

 At the beginning of 2012, she worked as a rabbi in the congregation Beit ha’Chidush (House of Renewal), affiliated with Liberal Judaism of UK.

-In 2016, she became the rabbi of the Open Jewish Congregation Klal Israel in Delft.
-Delft is a Reconstructionist community with an outreach orientation where those with Jewish ancestry or interest in Judaism are welcome.
-For this congregation, Nathans gives giyur training.
-In 2017 she co-founded the Virtual European Minyan, which provides online services.
-The Virtual Minyan is intended to serve those who do not have access to Jewish services of their choice, but it is open to all.
+In 2016, she became the rabbi of the Open Jewish Congregation Klal Israel in Delft, is a Reconstructionist community with an outreach orientation where those with Jewish ancestry or interest in Judaism are welcome.